Vasu050/Utility/README.md

 - Simple API key authentication for agent.
 - Clean, responsive UI.
 - Search Functionality to search processesses.
+- Fetch only for active users who ran .exe file and not show all the user's data.
 ## Architecture Overview

 [Windows Machine]